erciktiburak/ProdtalkForum/README.md

 * Commenting: Users can engage in discussions by leaving comments on other posts, facilitating interactive and collaborative conversations.
 * Voting and Rating: Customers can vote on and rate other posts, expressing their opinions and influencing the popularity and visibility of content.
 * Post Search and Viewing: Users can search for and browse all posts on the forum, allowing them to explore a wide range of topics and discussions.

+#### Automation Operations:

+* Forum Satisfaction: To ensure customer satisfaction, a short survey will be conducted to gather feedback about the forum experience.
+* Data Collection and Analysis: Automatically collect and analyze data from customer posts and feedback to identify trends and potential issues.
+* Post Management: Automatically manage customer posts by sorting and organizing them in the admin panel for easy viewing and editing.
+* Customer Communication: Automatically send personalized messages to customers to address any issues or concerns they may have.
+* Automatic Post Approval: Automatically approve or deny posts based on predefined criteria and rules to ensure compliance with community guidelines.
+* Email Notifications: Send email notifications to customers when their posts are approved or denied.
+* Performance Tracking: Automatically track and monitor the performance and effectiveness of the forum to identify areas for improvement.
+* Semantic Analysis: Utilize advanced natural language processing techniques to detect and analyze sentiment in customer feedback, allowing for automatic identification and removal of bad reviews.
+* Real-time monitoring: Continuously monitor and analyze customer feedback, allowing for immediate identification and resolution of any issues that may arise.
+* Feedback report: Automatically generate detailed reports on customer feedback, including statistics, trends, and insights, which can be shared with other departments or team members.

+All of the above features work together to make the forum run smoothly and efficiently, providing a better experience for both customers and the company.
+Additionally, the use of advanced automation techniques such as semantic analysis and real-time monitoring will enable the company to gain valuable insights and make data-driven decisions to improve the overall customer experience.

+### User Types and Characteristics

+The forum website has two types of users: Administrators and Customers.

+* Administrators: These are users who have the ability to manage the content on the forum, including adding, editing, and deleting posts.
+They also have access to advanced features such as semantic analysis and report generation.
+* Customers: These are users who have the ability to view, create, and comment on posts on the forum.
+They must have a valid login to access the forum, which can be obtained by purchasing a product or scanning a QR code.
+* User Privileges: Customers have access to a limited set of features, while Administrators have access to all features.
+Customers can only access their own posts and comments, while Administrators can access all posts and comments.
+* Access Method: Customers can access the forum website by logging in with their login information, while Administrators can access the forum website through the admin panel.
+* User Verification: Customers must be verified as having purchased a product before they can access the forum, this can be done through email verification and QR code scanning.
+* User Management: Administrators have the ability to manage and monitor customer accounts, including the ability to block or delete accounts that violate the forum's terms of service.
+* Security: The forum website uses advanced security measures to protect user data and prevent unauthorized access.
+This includes encryption, password hashing, and IP blocking.

+Overall, the forum website is designed to provide a secure and user-friendly experience for both Administrators and Customers, with a range of features and functionalities to meet their different needs.

+### Actor(Client and Administrator) Survey
+#### Client (Customer):
+Customers can access the system by logging in with their registered credentials, typically via their email.
+Once logged in, they can explore and browse through posts, view post details, leave comments, and express their preferences by liking or disliking posts.
+Customers have the option to edit their own posts, select preferences from a provided list, and cancel selections if necessary.
+Additionally, they can create and manage their user profile, including customizing their profile picture, username, and bio.
+The search functionality enables customers to find other users, whom they can follow, unfollow, or block as required.
+Customers also have the ability to create, join, or leave groups and actively participate in group discussions.

+#### Administrator:
+Administrators are responsible for managing the forum site and overseeing its content.
+They have the authority to create login credentials for new customers and maintain overall control.
+Administrators can view, edit, add, and remove posts as necessary.
+They can also communicate directly with customers through a messaging feature.
+Additionally, administrators have the ability to suggest updates for customers' posts, make changes, or delete them if needed.
+They play a vital role in monitoring the website for inappropriate content and moderating user-generated content.
+Administrators also manage user accounts and profiles, with the capability to disable, delete, or ban users when required.
+They can create, manage, and moderate groups, and have the authority to assign moderators.
+Administrators can also customize the website's appearance, including the theme, color scheme, and branding, to align with the forum's desired aesthetics.

+### Operating Environment

+The system's backend will be built using the latest version of .NET Core and will leverage Google Firebase Storage for efficient data storage.
+This setup guarantees excellent performance and scalability for the API services.
+For the web interface, the frontend development will involve utilizing Laravel 10.0 vue.js and Tailwindcss.
+The website will feature a multi-page structure, delivering a dynamic and engaging user experience.
+To accommodate mobile users, the website will prioritize responsive design, ensuring seamless access across various devices, including smartphones and tablets.
+This approach aims to provide an accessible and user-friendly experience for users on the move.
+Thorough testing will be conducted on different devices and web browsers to guarantee compatibility and smooth functionality.

+### Design and Implementation Constraints

+The development of the Laravel-Vue forum website poses some difficulties, particularly in regard to ensuring efficient communication between the client and server applications.
+Users will be able to share posts and receive prompt responses from the web server.
+However, when high-dimensional media, such as images, are shared, they will be subject to system review before being posted to the forum.

+Two key limitations have been identified in the system.
+First, high-dimensional media shares will be moderated by an administrator to ensure compliance with the website's guidelines.
+Second, the use of certain forbidden words, such as slang, will be prohibited in order to maintain a respectful and professional tone on the forum.

+Additionally, the system implements a semantic analysis method to detect and flag potentially negative or harmful comments, to ensure a safe and welcoming environment for all users.

+### User Documentation

+When customers log into the system, a user manual will be included in the system to help customers understand the usage and working methodology of the system.
+This user manual is written in a simple and very descriptive way for all users (all ages, non-technical, unskilled, etc.).
+The level and content of terminology in the system are also mentioned.

+Briefly, the user manual covers the system's features and purpose.
+The user guide includes menu usage, product details, a glossary of terms, and a support section where the customer can get support in case of any problems.

+### Assumptions and Dependencies

+### External Interface Requirements

+#### User Interfaces

+Upon accessing the web application, new users will be directed to the homepage where they can view the shared posts.
+To access additional features, users are required to create an account by making a purchase on the website.

+Once logged in, users can create their own posts.
+Each shared post will have an associated edit button, allowing users to modify the content.
+Editing the post will open a dedicated page where users can update the title and description.

+Users will also have the ability to search within the system.
+Clicking on a post will display its details, and users can explore other posts by the same author.

+#### Hardware Interfaces

+Users accessing the system directly from their mobile devices will require a device with a camera feature to fully utilize certain functionality within the system.
+This includes, but is not limited to, the ability to upload images, videos and other multimedia content.
+Additionally, certain features of the system such as QR code scanning, facial recognition, or augmented reality may also require a camera for optimal performance.

+#### Software Interfaces

+The web application is designed to be compatible with all popular web browsers, including Internet Explorer 9 and above.
+It is built using the Laravel and Vue frameworks, which provide a robust and efficient environment for the development of web applications.
+The use of these frameworks ensures that the web app has a clear and consistent structure, making it easy to maintain, update and expand.
+Additionally, it also ensures that the application is highly performant and scalable.

+#### Communications Interfaces

+Creating a forum account must be paid, so the system will ban unregistered users.
+As a result, users will have forum login information when they purchase products.
+The system should use HTTPS as a communication standard because HTTPS is much more efficient and secure (due to SSL encryption) when small amounts of data are to be sent to clients.
+Also, thanks to HTTPS, passwords or sensitive data will be encrypted on the client side.